mongodb/docs-cluster-to-cluster-sync/source/includes/api/tables/progress-response.rst

    * - ``verification.destination`` ``.phase``
      - string
-     - Current phase of verification checks running on the destination cluster.
+     - Current phase of verification checks on the destination cluster.

        .. versionadded:: 1.8